 If you’ve spent any time shopping for used cars over the past year, there’s a good chance you’ve spent at least part of that time wondering why prices have grown so much.
 Almost across the board, prices for used cars of all conditions, mileages, and types have increased, leading many to wonder where the ceiling is.

 As of April 20, 2021, AutoTempest’s users have searched for 20,309,128 cars in 2021, which has given us a load of data to work with.
-We’ve seen double-digit increases in pricing for several vehicle categories, including crossovers, SUVs, and pickup trucks.
+We’ve seen double-digit increases in pricing for several categories, including crossovers, SUVs, and pickup trucks.
 Of the 17 brands we studied, only one saw decreases in price in the year-to-date period ending April 30.
 Jeep and Ram climbed the most, both at 22 percent, likely due to their SUV- and truck-heavy vehicle catalogs.

 Why Have Prices Increased?

-The widespread increase in used car pricing is an interesting phenomenon, but it’s not an unexplained mystery.
+The widespread increase in used cars pricing is an interesting phenomenon, but it’s not an unexplained mystery.
 From a global pandemic to squabbles over international trade, several factors have played into skyrocketing used car sales.
 Here are two that help explain what’s going on.

 Pandemic-Related Transportation Changes